Zonar Systems

 Insight #1

-New users like "Rare Rob" could feel more empowered to create the configuration if the learning curve wasn't so steep.
+New users, like 'Rare Rob,' could feel more empowered to create configurations if the learning curve wasn’t so steep.

-Result: Beak the steps down into an easy and digestible to follow 3 step process with a wizard
+Result: Break the steps down into an easy-to-follow, 3-step process

 Insight #2

-Users spends a lot of time on the manual steps
+Users spent a lot of time on manual steps

-Result: Automating many of the manual steps thank to the new backend
+Result: Automating many of the manual steps thanks to the new backend

 Insight #3